Reps set to probe appointments undertaken by MDA's

 The lawmaker further observed that the Constitution of the Federal Republic Of Nigeria, 1999 (as amended) empowered the National Assembly with the categorical powers under section 88(2) (6) to expose corruption, inefficiency or waste in the execution or administration of laws within its legislative competence and in the disbursement or administration of funds appropriated by it as our core oversight and supervisory duty.

-He also noted that by Order Seventeen, Rule 1 (a) b)of the Standing Orders of the House, all Ministries, statutory Agencies, Bodies or corporations shall forward to the speaker all reports required by statute within three months of the close of the reporting period, and any violation of the same attracts sanctions as provided in the Legislative houses (Power and Privileges) Act, 2017
+He also noted that by Order Seventeen, Rule 1 (a) b)of the Standing Orders of the House, all ministries, statutory agencies, bodies or corporations shall forward to the speaker all reports required by statute within three months of the close of the reporting period, and that any violation of the same attracts sanctions, as provided in the legislative houses (Power and Privileges) Act, 2017

-He said it is within the Legislative competence of the National Assembly especially its relevant Committee when constituted, to compel the Federal Character Commission to discharge its constitutional and statutory responsibilities.
+He said it was within the legislative competence of the National Assembly, especially its relevant committee when constituted, to compel the Federal Character Commission, FCC, to discharge its constitutional and statutory responsibilities.

-The House after adopting the motion mandated its committee to report back within 4 weeks for further legislative action.
+The House, after adopting the motion, mandated its committee to report back within four weeks for further legislative action.

 Disclaimer